plewis/plewis.github.io/phylogenetics/hw-local-move.md

 {% include figure.html description=" " url="/assets/img/local-move-starting-tree.png" css="image-center noborder" width="600px" %}

+**Important:** See the "Hints" section near the bottom of this web page before completing this section!

-Compute the log-likelihood (using PAUP*, JC+G model, shape fixed at 0.3) as well as the log joint prior and record these values along with their sum (i.e. the log posterior kernel) on the worksheet.
+Compute the log-likelihood (using PAUP*, JC69+G model, shape fixed at 0.3) as well as the log joint Exponential(10) prior and record these values along with the log posterior kernel (log likelihood + log joint prior) on the worksheet.

+If you've forgotten how to set up PAUP* to compute likelihoods, revisit the [likelihood lab](https://plewis.github.io/likelihood/).

 ### Choosing a 3-edge segment at random